-The Ritz Cinema was built for the independent exhibitors; Ritz (Ilkeston) Ltd. and was designed in a modern Art Deco style by the Nottingham based architect Reginald W.G.
-Cooper (his seventh cinema design project).
-It opened on 20th May 1938 with Barbara Stanwick in “Stella Dallas” and British film star Victor McLaglen was guest of honor (invited by his nephew J.V.
-McLaglen who was the first manager of the Ritz Cinema).
+The Ritz Cinema was constructed for Ritz (Ilkeston) Ltd., independent exhibitors, and was designed in a modern Art Deco style by Nottingham-based architect Reginald W.G.
+Cooper.
+This was Cooper’s seventh cinema design project.
+The cinema opened on May 20, 1938, with Barbara Stanwick’s “Stella Dallas” and British film star Victor McLaglen, invited by his nephew J.V.
+McLaglen, who was the Ritz Cinema’s first manager, as a guest of honor.

-The cinema had a very distinctive style that was very similar to the Odeon theatres which were being built at that time.
-There was a slender fin-tower feature and the main facade was covered with light biscuit colored Doulton ‘carraware’ tiles.
-Seating in the auditorium was provided for 922 in the stalls and 480 in the circle.
-Unfortunately, in later years the rather narrow proscenium did not adapt well for screening CinemaScope films and the top masking had to be lowered to give the widescreen effect.
+The cinema’s unique style closely resembled the Odeon theaters that were being built during that period.
+The main facade was adorned with light biscuit-colored Doulton ‘carraware’ tiles and had a slender fin-tower feature.
+The auditorium provided seating for 922 in the stalls and 480 in the circle.
+However, the narrow proscenium did not adapt well for screening CinemaScope films, and the top masking had to be lowered to create a widescreen effect in later years.

 The apparition of past owners/users